dS/CFT Correspondence from a Defect Operator: Introduction

 \begin{itemize} \item We first derive the static patch of dS$_{d+1}$ from Lorentzian global AdS$_{d+1}$ via Wick rotation and analytic continuation, and then identify the corresponding CFT$_d$ generators.
 We show that the adjoint operation in this setting differs from the familiar structure appearing in the AdS/CFT correspondence. \item We study bulk local states in the static patch of dS$_{d+1}$, noting that the same construction applies to the global patch as well.
-By computing the two-point Green’s function of a real scalar field, we demonstrate that reproducing this result from the CFT$_d$ side requires introducing a global defect—or equivalently, a $PT$ operator—to twist the CFT inner product. \item We show that $PT$ symmetry must be spontaneously broken for any vacuum state in a CFT$_2$ with a central charge having an imaginary part.
+By computing the two-point Green’s function of a real scalar field, we demonstrate that reproducing this result from the CFT$_d$ side requires introducing a global defect—or equivalently, a $PT$ operator—to twist the CFT inner product.
+The introduction of a global defect is not optional but required: without modifying the inner product, the CFT cannot reproduce the correct de Sitter Green’s functions. \item We show that $PT$ symmetry must be spontaneously broken for any vacuum state in a CFT$_2$ with a central charge having an imaginary part.
 This implies the unavoidable presence of non-real operator dimensions in the dS/CFT correspondence. \item We demonstrate how such a CFT remains computable under integral identities in the presence of both global and local defects.
 This clarifies how global defects are incorporated beyond two-point functions and how conformal symmetry continues to impose constraints on the defect conformal group. \end{itemize}

 The structure of the paper is as follows.
 In Sec.~\ref{sec:2}, we derive the static dS$_{d+1}$ geometry via Wick rotation and describe the associated CFT$_d$ generators and adjoint operation.
 In Sec.~\ref{sec:3}, we construct bulk local states for both the static and global patches of dS.
 In Sec.~\ref{sec:4}, we introduce the global defect operator $PT$ and show how it twists the CFT$_d$ inner product to reproduce the dS$_{d+1}$ scalar two-point function.
 In Sec.~\ref{sec:5}, we prove that spontaneous $PT$ symmetry breaking is inevitable in any CFT$_2$ with a central charge having an imaginary part.
 In Sec.~\ref{sec:6}, we present the integral identity and demonstrate its application in the presence of global and local defects.
 We conclude in Sec.~\ref{sec:7} with a summary and discussion of our results.